 Mitch Daniels (39:29):

-Yeah, no, I mean it's not, by the way, limited to government.
-You see it all over other public institutions like universities.
-It makes deceivers out of honest people because in order to get anything actually done, you have to.
-Too often people have to work around the edges of the rules or even
+Agreed.
+It's not, by the way, limited to the government, you see it all over other public institutions, like universities.
+It makes deceivers out of honest people, because in order to get anything actually done, people have to work around the edges of the rules.

 Yuval Levin (39:51):